microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 With change management, your organization can reduce the risks associated with change, while speeding up the deployments with Azure Pipelines.

 This extension enables integration of ServiceNow Change Management with Azure Pipelines.
+It includes
-It includes a [release gate](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=vsts) to create a change request in ServiceNow and hold the pipeline till the change management process signals the implementation.
+- A [release gate](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=vsts) to hold the pipeline till the change management process signals implementation for a change request.
+You can create a new request for every deployment or use an existing change request.
-An agentless task to close (update state of) the change request after the deployment is also provided.
+- An agentless task to update a change request during the deployment process.
+It is typically used as the last task in the stage.

-The deployment process in Azure Pipelines helps in automation of the deployment and complement the controls offered by ServiceNow.
+The deployment process in Azure Pipelines helps automate the deployment and complement the controls offered by ServiceNow.

 ## Usage
 #### Integration requires the [Azure Pipelines](https://store.servicenow.com/sn_appstore_store.do#!/store/application/fa788cb5dbb5630040669c27db961940) application to be installed on the ServiceNow instance.